QueencessMay/thesis-project/README.md

-# Game Reviews Sentiment Analyzer
+# EmoGameLens: An AI Platform for Analyzing Game Sentiments
 ![Homepage](./thesis_app/static/thesis_app/images/homepage.png)

 A web application for analyzing the sentiment of game reviews.